Jdkm1994/Churn-Reduction/README.md

-# Churn-Reduction
+# Churn-Reduction-Project-Python-and-R

+Project Name - Churn reduction

+Deadline - 15 Days

-Project Description - Churn (loss of customers to competition) is a problem for companies because it is more expensive to acquire a new customer than to keep your existing one from leaving.
+Project Description -

+Churn (loss of customers to competition) is a problem for companies because it is more expensive to acquire a new customer than to keep your existing one from leaving.
 This problem statement is targeted at enabling churn reduction using analytics concepts.

-Data Sets -
+Given DataSets -
 1) Test_data.csv
 2) Train_data.csv

 Problem statement -
 The objective of this Case is to predict customer behaviour.
 We are providing you a public dataset that has customer usage pattern and if the customer has moved or not.